How office art can improve productivity

-Over the last few years, the office has started to change with the likes of Google and Facebook leading the way in terms of ‘fun’ workplaces.
-Slides, chill out areas, sleep zones, you name it they seem to have it.
-Even here at BrightHR, we see the value of giving employees a break away from their desks and provide a comfy garden breakout area where employees can take 10 minutes away from the screen and table tennis for those who want to get competitive and talk over an upcoming project.
+Here at BrightHR we understand the value of giving employees a break away from their desks.
+Our comfortable garden area provides a space where employees can take 10 minutes away from the screen or even play a game of table tennis for those who want to get competitive and talk over an upcoming project.

-But for many putting in a table tennis table or a comfy breakout space isn’t feasible.
-So how can we make workplaces more engaging, bring them into the future and is there any actual benefit?
+But for many putting in a table tennis table or a breakout space isn’t feasible.
+So how can we make workplaces more engaging on a budget?

-Here at BrightHR, we hated the plain white walls when we moved into the office and quickly went about rectifying the situation with two big pieces of artwork.
-The first was a Manchester mural, incorporating as much as we could about this brilliant city.
-Manchester United, Manchester City, Coronation Street, Frank Sidebottom and ourselves of course!
+Here at BrightHR, we hated the plain white walls when we moved into the office and quickly went about rectifying the situation with art.
+The first is this mural of BrightHR's global reach which welcomes all staff as they enter the office on Cloud 9 in Manchester.

 We all hate the boring meeting room and in this example, BIC took a standard meeting room and made it interesting.
 They commissioned a piece of art that displayed company stats and company milestones together in one colourful piece of meeting room art.